0016 General Counsel

 Education: A Juris Doctorate degree from an American Bar Association (ABA) accredited law school is required.

 Experience: At least five years of legal experience in delivering legal services to or within a complex organizational structure is required.
 Employment law experience is required.
 Litigation experience and excellent professional references are required.
-Experience in higher education or public sector law is preferred.

 License: Membership in the State of Missouri Bar or eligibility for membership in the Missouri Bar within a reasonable period is required.